-7.12 MEDICATIONS
+6.12 MEDICATIONS

-7.12.1 Medication Administered by Providers, Infusion Center or Home Infusion
+6.12.1 Medication Administered by Providers, Infusion Center or Home Infusion

-A medication that is given by injection or infusion (intravenous administration) in the professional provider's office, infusion center or home infusion (e.g., allergens, Remicade, Xolair) is covered at the same benefit level as a supply.
-If the pharmaceutical is available in an oral dosage form, the Plan will not cover it in the form of an injectable medication unless it is medically necessary that the member uses the injectable form.
+A medication that is given by injection or infusion (intravenous administration) in the professional provider's office, infusion center or home infusion is covered at the same benefit level as a supply.
+If the pharmaceutical is available in an oral dosage form, the Plan will not cover it in the form of an injectable medication unless it is medically necessary that the member use the injectable form.
 In addition, infusion and in-office injectables may require prior authorization by ODS or be subject to specific benefit limitations (more information is available on the ODS website).
-Prescription drug expense benefit is in section 7.13.
+Prescription Medication benefit is in section 6.13.

-7.12.2 Oral Anti-cancer Medication
+6.12.2 Oral Anti-cancer Medication

 A prescribed, orally administered anticancer medication that is given in the professional provider's office is covered at the same benefit level as a supply.
 In addition, oral anti-cancer medication may require prior authorization by ODS or be subject to specific benefit limitations (more information is available on the ODS website).
-Prescription drug expense benefit is in section 7.13.
+Prescription Medication benefit is in section 6.13.

-7.13 PRESCRIPTION DRUG BENEFIT
+6.13 PRESCRIPTION MEDICATION BENEFIT

-7.13.1 ODS Preferred Pharmacy Program
+6.13.1 ODS Preferred Pharmacy Program

-The Plan will pay benefits for covered prescription drug charges as follows:
+The Plan will pay benefits for covered prescription medication charges as follows:

-7.13.2 Benefits for prescriptions filled at a retail pharmacy (31 day supply):
+6.13.2 Benefits for prescriptions filled at a retail pharmacy (31 day supply):

 - a.
-100% of covered expenses after a \$4 copayment per prescription for value drugs; - b.
-100% of covered expenses after a \$8 copayment per prescription for generic drugs; - c.
-100% of covered expenses after a \$25 copayment per prescription for preferred drugs; and - d.
-50% of covered expenses for non-preferred drugs.
+100% of covered expenses after a \$4 copayment per prescription for value tier medications; - b.
+100% of covered expenses after a \$8 copayment per prescription for generic tier medications; - c.
+100% of covered expenses after a \$25 copayment per prescription for preferred tier medications; and - d.
+50% of covered expenses for non-preferred tier medications.

-7.13.3 Benefits for prescriptions filled at a mail-order pharmacy (90 day supply):
+6.13.3 Benefits for prescriptions filled at a mail-order pharmacy (90 day supply):

 - a.
-100% of covered expenses after a \$8 copayment per prescription for value drugs; - b.
-100% of covered expenses after a \$16 copayment per prescription for generic drugs; - c.
-100% of covered expenses after a \$50 copayment per prescription for preferred drugs; and - d.
-50% of covered expenses for non-preferred drugs.
+100% of covered expenses after a \$8 copayment per prescription for value tier medications; - b.
+100% of covered expenses after a \$16 copayment per prescription for generic tier medications; - c.
+100% of covered expenses after a \$50 copayment per prescription for preferred tier medications; and - d.
+50% of covered expenses for non-preferred tier medications.

-7.13.4 Benefits for prescriptions filled at a Specialty Pharmacy (31 day supply):
+6.13.4 Benefits for prescriptions filled at a Specialty Pharmacy (31 day supply):

 - a.
-100% of covered expenses after a \$16 copayment for generic drugs; - b.
-80% of covered expenses for preferred drugs; and - c.
-50% of covered expenses for non-preferred drugs.
+100% of covered expenses after a \$16 copayment for generic tier medications; - b.
+100% of covered expenses after a \$50 copayment per prescription for preferred tier medications; and - c.
+50% of covered expenses for non-preferred tier medications.

-The Plan has a plan year out-of-pocket maximum for prescription drug expenses (retail, mail order and specialty pharmacy providers).
-The amount is shown in section 3.3.
-The out-of-pocket maximum includes copayments and coinsurance for covered drugs.
+The Plan has a plan year out-of-pocket maximum for prescription medication expenses (retail, mail order and specialty pharmacy providers).
+The amount is shown in section 2.3.
+The out-of-pocket maximum includes copayments and coinsurance for covered medications.
 The amount members pay towards non-covered expenses (e.g. the difference in cost between a generic and the brand equivalent) does not accrue towards the out-of-pocket maximum.
 This out-of-pocket maximum is calculated separately from any other out-of-pocket maximum that may apply to the Plan.
 Once the out-of-pocket maximum is met, covered prescriptions will be reimbursed at 100%.

-7.13.5 Definitions
+6.13.5 Definitions

 Formulary.
-A formulary look up is available on myODS under the pharmacy tab.
-This online formulary includes coverage information and price quotes for many medications.
-Members may also research treatment options by using the prescription price check tool or by contacting ODS' Pharmacy Customer Service Department.
+A formulary is a listing of all prescription medications and their coverage under the prescription medications benefit.
+A formulary look up tool is available on myODS under the pharmacy tab.
+This online formulary tool provides coverage information, treatment options and price quotes for many medications.